fischer-felix/Resolve-Convert/README.md

 ```

 ## Usage
 Simply download the script, and execute it on the command line specifying the video file you want to convert.
+You may also want to add the path to the script as an alias in your .zshrc or .bashrc for ease of use.